flutter/website/src/content/platform-integration/web/web-content-in-flutter.md

 this scenario, register your own HTML Element factory for each type of HTML content that needs to be added to your app.

-The resulting code is more verbose, and it has two steps per platform view type:
+The resulting code is more verbose, and has two steps per platform view type:

 1. Register the HTML Element Factory using `platformViewRegistry.registerViewFactory` provided by `dart:ui_web.`
 2. Place the widget with the desired `viewType`  with `HtmlElementView('viewType')` in your app's widget tree.

-See more details about this approach in the Flutter documentation for the [`HtmlElementView` widget][].
+For more details about this approach, check out [`HtmlElementView` widget][] docs.

 [`HtmlElementView` widget]: {{site.api}}/flutter/widgets/HtmlElementView-class.html